 A lot of judgments are based on taste, which means, “I like something because I like it.”
 No reasons necessary.
 A taste-decision doesn’t demand sound reasons to support it.
 When someone says, “I hate country music,” they are offering a taste-based judgment, when they may not have a solid understanding of the conventions and criteria used to evaluate country music in a fair manner.
 It’s simply a matter of personal preference, an unsupported opinion.
 It's a matter of taste.

 The purpose in this writing assignment, however, is to offer sound reasons to support a personal preference.
-The judgment you make in this essay, no matter the subject you are evaluating, must go far beyond “What I like is good because what I like is good.”
+The judgment you make in this essay must go far beyond “What I like is good because what I like is good.”
 In this essay, you need to tell the reader “why” your judgment is correct by offering strong support by analysis of the subject itself.
 Personal taste has no place in a critical evaluation.

 Judgments are supported, first, by establishing a base of “Evaluative Criteria”, which are sets of standards used to fairly judge the merits of a particular subject.